build-on-aws/content/posts/pack-the-old-deploy-as-gold/index.md

 ## 2. Create a Simple Java EE Application

-Let's create a very simple Java EE application that can be replaced by your real app.
+You can use your own application here, but in case you don't have one, let's create a very simple Java EE application.
 In your project directory, create this:

     myapp
       --WEB-INF